 - CrCl 10-50 ml/min: reduce initial recommended dose by 25%, then titrate to effect.

 - CrCl < 10 ml/min: reduce initial recommended dose by 50%, then titrate to effect.

 - No dosage adjustment needed.

 - FDA pregnancy risk category D. Avoid in pregnancy.

-- ACE inhibitors are teratogenic and have resulted in neonatal morbidity (cardiovascular and CNS) and mortality.
+- ACE inhibitors (and drugs that act on the renin-angiotensin system) are teratogenic and have resulted in neonatal morbidity (cardiovascular and CNS) and mortality.

 - Concentration in milk is about 1% of serum concentration.
 Avoid ACE inhibitors during breast feeding.

 - Cardiovascular: hypotension (use low dose and titrate slowly in volume contracted patients).